Maryland Route 188

 Maryland Route 188 (MD 188) is a state highway in the U.S. state of Maryland.
-Known as Wilson Lane, the highway runs 3.25 mi from MacArthur Boulevard near Glen Echo east to MD 187 in Bethesda.
+Known as Wilson Lane, the highway runs 3.25 mi from MacArthur Boulevard near Glen Echo east to MD 187 in Bethesda in Montgomery County.
 MD 188 runs mainly through residential areas in its course through the affluent suburb of Bethesda.
 The highway was originally paved in the early 1910s and widened in the mid-1920s.

 Route description

 MD 188 begins at MacArthur Boulevard just north of the town of Glen Echo and just east of the Union Arch Bridge, which the county-maintained highway uses to cross the deep valley of Cabin John Creek.
 The highway heads northeast as a two-lane undivided road between affluent residential neighborhoods in the western part of Bethesda.
 MD 188 temporarily expands to a four-lane divided highway around its intersection with MD 190 (River Road).
 The highway is flanked on its eastbound side by a service road as it passes south of the Landon School.
 MD 188 veers southeast at its intersection with Aberdeen Road and Merrick Road, then has a sharp turn east at Maiden Lane just west of its intersection with MD 191 (Bradley Boulevard).
 The highway heads straight east toward the edge of downtown Bethesda, where the route has its eastern terminus at a five-way intersection with MD 187 (Old Georgetown Road), Arlington Road, and St. Elmo Avenue.
 There is no direct access from MD 188 to northbound MD 187; that movement requires using Cordell Avenue one block west of the terminus.